n3ur0mancera/ZechBronw/README.md

 > bash update.sh

 ### Note:
-Version 1.4 will be posted this 2nd week of January 2021
+Version 1.4 will be posted this 2nd week of February 2021